-Allconnex adopted a straight line approach to depreciation based on existing asset lives as contained in the councils fixed asset registers.
+In its initial submission, Allconnex adopted a straight line approach to depreciation based on existing asset lives as contained in the councils fixed asset registers.
 In relation to indexation, Allconnex has applied the ABS CPI (all groups, Brisbane) of 2.0% for 2008/09 and 3.20% for 2009/10.
 A forecast inflation rate of 2.5% is applied for subsequent years.
 Disposals were based on written down asset values, adjusted to reflect their RAB value.

 The initial RAB at 1 July 2008 for Allconnex is \$1.46 billion for water and \$2.10 billion for wastewater.
-To this has been added actual capital expenditure to 30 June 2010 and the Authority's view of prudent and efficient capital expenditure in 2010/11.
+To this was added actual capital expenditure to 30 June 2010 and the Authority's view of prudent and efficient capital expenditure in 2010/11.

-The Authority engaged SKM to review the asset lives provided by Allconnex against those in their fixed asset registers.
+For the Draft Report, the Authority engaged SKM to review the asset lives provided by Allconnex against those in their fixed asset registers.
 SKM found that the asset lives for existing assets provided in the templates align with supporting information.